-Following Spain's conquest and colonization of the area of modern-day Panama, most colonial education efforts were associated with attempts to convert the indigenous inhabitants to Christianity (see p.
-2 of Religion and Spirituality).
+Following Spain's conquest and colonization of the area of modern-day Panama, most colonial education efforts were associated with attempts to convert the indigenous inhabitants to Christianity (see Religion and Spirituality).
 Throughout the 16th-17th centuries, various Roman Catholic orders - notably the Jesuits, Dominicans, and Franciscans - established missions to instruct indigenous peoples in the Catholic faith.